semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

 If you are encountering memory usage issues, please include in your report:

-* the total size of the files
+* The total size of the files
-* the number of files being scanned
+* The number of files being scanned
-* the maximum memory used by Semgrep (an estimate from `top` is fine)
+* The maximum memory used by Semgrep (an estimate from `top` is fine)
-* the system specifications
+* The system specifications